matt-usurp/grok/README.md

 A utility that creates functions that are compatible with a `Provider<T>`.
 A `Provider<T>` is a essentially a value wrapped in a function with no parameters.
+When called it will return the given value.

 ```ts
 import { provide } from '@matt-usurp/grok'